Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/TTRPG-Statblocks/Bestiary/BnB-Statblock-Readme.md

 1. Download [Bunkers.json](Bunkers.json) and import it into your Obsidian TTRPG Statblocks Plugin.

+2. Download [BnB-TTRPG-Statblock-Monsters.css
+](BnB-TTRPG-Statblock-Monsters.css
-2. Download [bunkers-and-badasses-ttrpg-statblocks-Normal.css](bunkers-and-badasses-ttrpg-statblocks-Normal.css) and place into your `.obsidian/snippets` directory.
+) and place into your `.obsidian/snippets` directory.

 3. Enable the snippet.